-Try air fryer burgers.
+Be sure to try air fryer burgers, too.
 They are really good.
 Put them on a bun with toppings and add a veggie or chips to the plate.
 Easy!
 Do you have a package of chicken in the fridge?
 Try air fryer chicken drumsticks or air fryer chicken thighs; they turn out juicy and delicious.
 Try air fryer meatballs; my kids love them.
 You’ll find lots more air fryer recipes near the end of the post.

 About this Pork Chop Recipe

 I wanted to give you an easy recipe for pork chops with no breading.
-(But if you want breading, check out my air fryer breaded pork chops or baked pork chops!)
-They are seasoned well with a brown sugar based rub that give the chops a nice golden “crust” due to caramelization.
+(If you want breading, check out my air fryer breaded pork chops or baked pork chops!)
+The pork chops are seasoned well with a brown sugar based rub that give the chops a nice golden “crust” due to caramelization.